JohnBra/vite-web-extension/README.md

 Tailwind can be configured as usual in the `tailwind.config.cjs` file.
 See doc link below.

 ### Publish your extension
-To upload an extension to the Chrome store you have to pack (zip) it and then upload it to your item in entry in the Chrome Web Store.
+To upload an extension to the Chrome store you have to pack (zip) it and then upload it to your item in the Chrome Web Store.

 This repo includes a Github Action Workflow to create a